-This year is rapidly coming to a close, which means it’s time to look ahead to the Internet marketing methods that will have a major impact in 2014.
+This year is rapidly coming to a close, which means it’s time to look ahead to trending Internet marketing methods.
 You should pay attention to the following trends in the coming year:

 1. Content marketing will only grow in popularity

 It has been said that content is king, and only high-quality content will reign supreme.
 Recent changes to Google’s algorithms have moved sharply away from keyword-driven search engine optimization, which means well-written content that delivers value to viewers is what will receive better search rankings.
 Inbound marketing techniques that rely on education to draw prospects in rather than leaning too heavily on keywords or sales pitches are already boosting results and lowering costs per lead for many companies, according to Business 2 Community.

 While many marketers are racing to increase their budgets for content, it’s important not to neglect visual storytelling next year.
 As B2B buyers consume more content, they may be fatigued with reading long blocks of text.
 Videos, infographics and photos will all see a jump in importance.
 However, it won’t be enough to offer visually appealing content.
 All marketing materials will need to tell a story that relates back to your brand.

 Many companies are still struggling to recover from the recession, which means they are carefully considering all business purchases with analytical evidence, Customer Think said.
 Businesses are trying to gain greater visibility into what they need to run a successful enterprise, and this will come through in the ways they engage with sales pitches.
 Your representatives can expect increased involvement of stakeholder teams when they communicate with organizations.

 4. End users will have a greater say in purchasing decisions

 Since many business purchases have a significant role in employee productivity, the end users will be more involved in the sales negotiation process.
 Because of this trend, B2B user reviews may grow in popularity, similar to how feedback functions in consumer-facing organizations.